igordejanovic/parglare/docs/common.md

 Most of the parser state is kept in the context object.
 This object is passed to various callback functions (actions, recognizers, error recovery etc.).

-Following attributes are available on the context object:
+The following attributes are available on the context object:

 - **start_position/end_position** - the beginning and the end in the input stream where the match occured. `start_position` is the location of the first